Battle of 839: Aftermath

-Uuen was the last king of the house of Fergus, which had dominated Pictland for at least 50 years, and his decisive defeat against the Vikings lead to a period of instability in northern Britain.
+Uuen was the last king of the house of Fergus, which had dominated Pictland for at least 50 years, and his decisive defeat by the Vikings led to a period of instability in northern Britain.
 Into this chaos emerged Kenneth I.

 Later sources provide some information about the years following the battle.
 The list of Pictish kings (probably written in the late 10th century) preserved in the Poppleton manuscript states that Uuen was followed by Uurad son of Bargoit, who reigned for three years, and then Bred, who reigned for one year, and then Kenneth.
 Another list, sometimes referred to as the Q list, suggests Kenneth's early years were disputed.
 It follows Bred with Kenneth son of Uurad, who reigned for one year, then Bridei son of Fochel, who reigned for two years, then Drest son of Uurad, who reigned for three years.
 The first contemporary source to mention the Picts after the battle states that in 858 "Kenneth son of Alpin, King of the Picts, died."

 Kenneth provided stability to northern Britain, uniting the kingdoms of Pictland and Dál Riata, and he is considered by many to be the founder of Scotland.
 Under the House of Alpin, outsiders stop making references to the Picts and a gradual process of Gaelicisation takes place, where the Pictish language and customs are replaced.
 In the 12th century, Henry of Huntingdon writes that "the Picts, however, appear to have been annihilated and their language utterly destroyed, so that the record of them in the writings of the ancients seems like fiction."